edamla/mediterraneanagency/_books/2021-09-01-fictitious-violence-against-women.md

 The Quran, as a Mushaf, is right next to us, but when it comes to “women’s rights,” we are far from it.
-Despite being the living example of the Quran, the Messenger of Allah exhibited the utmost re- spect for women, yet, with fabricated narrations,
-“the better half of the society” continues to be mistreated.
+Despite being the living example of the Quran, the Messenger of Allah exhibited the utmost respect for women, yet, with fabricated narrations, “the better half of the society” continues to be mistreated.
 Young people!
 Would you like to marry a man